Artist of the Issue: Zachary Westbrook

 “I believe those interactions have really made a huge impact on me and how I create my art,” Westbrook said.

-Other projects Westbrook has produced is organizing filming for his own music videos.
-Some songs by Zachary Westbrook with music videos are I’m Counting On You To Take Control Over My Mind, 8MM Film, Glass Coca-Cola Bottles and I’ll Go Slow With You.
+Westbrook has also produced his own music videos.
+Some songs by Zachary Westbrook with music videos are “I’m Counting On You To Take Control Over My Mind,” “8MM Film,” “Glass Coca-Cola Bottles” and “I’ll Go Slow With You.”

 “Both programs are extremely powerful tools and can help create insane projects,” said Westbrook.